VectorZeroAI/ZeroChat/README.md

 Search happenes via getting all the facts that have a greater similarity to the querrie then n%, and then getting the greater then n% similarity for each one of them, and so on for j times. (actual numbers need some testing)

+The storage backend is lanceDB with the following table layout:

+1. ID (UUID)
+2. Text
+3. Embedding
+4. Metadata (json)
+5. Connections (list)

+The connections are just UUIDs of the different "facts" stored in the backend.

 ---

 ## ZeroUserData.py

 Stores all the facts about user that the user told about.
 These are then grouped by importanse, and retrieved ether by similarity or by importanse.

+Backend: LanceDB with the following layout:

+1. ID (UUID)
+2. Text
+3. Embedding
+4. Metadata

 ---